 While you might not have heard about DIM before, it's a great natural option for treating hormonal acne.
-DIM, or diindolylmethane, is a natural substance generated when we digest cruciferous vegetables like broccoli, kale, and Brussel sprouts.
+DIM, or diindolylmethane, is a natural substance generated when we digest cruciferous vegetables like broccoli, kale, and Brussels sprouts.
 It's formed when the body breaks down indole-3-carbinol, a compound found in those foods.
-DIM is recommended for treating menopausal acne because it helps with the hormonal imbalances that cause the acne in the first place.
-DIM is an androgen antagonist, which means it prevents certain androgens from binding to their receptors.
-When androgens (like testosterone) bind to receptors, it can lead to increased oil production in the skin and other changes that can cause acne.
+DIM is recommended for treating menopausal acne because it helps with the hormonal imbalances that cause acne in the first place.
+DIM is an androgen antagonist, preventing certain androgens from binding to their receptors.
+When androgens (like testosterone) bind to receptors, it can increase oil production in the skin and other changes that can cause acne.
 This directly fights the acne-causing increase in androgens that occurs in menopause.
-DIM also improves estrogen breakdown, which supports detoxification in the liver.
-More info on DIM for women with adult acne.
+DIM also improves estrogen breakdown, which supports detoxification in the liver—more info on DIM for women with adult acne.

 What is the best daily skin care for women with menopausal acne?

 Choosing the wrong makeup or skincare products is a common cause of more acne breakouts in adult menopausal—women with menopausal acne should look for oil-free or non-comedogenic skincare makeup.
 The skin is drier as we age.
 Look for a mild acne cleanser hydrating cleanser that is not overdrying.